 It is exciting, and it is possible to crave for more lucid dreams.

 But, that won’t make you a lucid dreaming addict, unless you start sleeping for half of your days, in order to experience lucid dreaming.

 6. Are lucid dreams tiring?

-Imagine that: you lucid dream that you are flying around, running, exploring, etc.
+Imagine that you have a lucid dream in which you are flying around, running, exploring, etc.

-The fact that our muscles are paralyzed while we sleep, as well as the whole thing is all is in our mind, makes the physical energy exhaustion not quite logical.
+The fact that our muscles are paralyzed while we sleep, and that everything happens in our mind, makes the physical energy exhaustion illogical.

 But what about mentally exhausting?

-It is possible that if you have long, multiple, very vivid and active non-lucid dreams you would wake up drained.
+It is possible to wake up tired, if you have long, multiple, very vivid and active lucid (or non-lucid) dreams.